DavidAnson/markdownlint-cli2/README.md

   - 0.1.1 - Restore previous use of `require`
   - 0.1.2 - Update use of `require` to be more flexible
   - 0.1.3 - Support rule collections
+- 0.2.0 - Improve handling of Windows paths using backslash

 <!-- markdownlint-disable line-length -->